 First, you'll take the requisite 7.5 weeks of basic training, and Airmen's Week.
 Next will be 110 days of technical school training at Goodfellow Air Force Base in San Angelo, Texas.
 Completion of a basic operations intelligence course is mandatory.

 If you become part of Air Force intelligence, you'll be instructed in how to collect and evaluate information, become familiar with other countries' geography and culture, and learn potential enemies' military capabilities and defensive weapons systems.

 The Air Force has procedures for updating maps based on intelligence information, which you'll learn thoroughly; you'll also become acquainted with methods of verifying intelligence based on imagery and radar.

 Qualifying for Air Force Operations Intelligence

 You'll need a high school diploma or its equivalent to be eligible for this job.
-Ideally your high school transcript will be well-rounded and include courses in speech, journalism, geography, modern world history, statistics, algebra, geometry and trigonometry.
+Ideally, your high school transcript will be well-rounded and include courses in speech, journalism, geography, modern world history, statistics, algebra, geometry, and trigonometry.

-In addition, you'll need a score of at least 57 in the general (G) qualification area of the Armed Services Vocational Aptitude Battery (ASVAB) tests.
+Also, you'll need a score of at least 57 in the general (G) qualification area of the Armed Services Vocational Aptitude Battery (ASVAB) tests.

 Airmen in this job have to qualify for a top secret security clearance from the Department of Defense, which involves a background check of finances and character.
 Drug and alcohol offenses may be disqualifying.
 You must be a U.S. citizen to serve in this AFSC.